With the pellet grill enjoying a relatively recent rise in popularity, it’s time that you learned how to really use it.

 Crank up the grill to 500f, allowing it to heat through thoroughly, and then move the meat back into the grill, on a lower rack, and sear it for a couple of minutes with the lid closed, turning it once, until you have a great crust.

 The result will be perfectly medium-rare meat throughout, with a great crust.
-And not a hint of that grey, overcooked outer edge you often get with the traditional sear.
+And not a hint of that gray, overcooked outer edge you often get with the traditional sear.

 7. Create a Smokier Flavor Straight from the Fridge